Moving with children? It’s an enormous undertaking. We have the tips to help you reach your new home without losing your mind!

 This tip will sound contrary to common wisdom.
 Why?
 Well, consider the experience of a child.
 They rely on you for everything.
 You are their world.
 You are taking the anchor of their known experience from place to place, but also yours.
 This means that if you have little sleep, you eat poorly or you’re stressed all the time, you will pass all that down onto your children.
 You might not think you will – but you will.
 Even the most competent parent would.
 This leaves a few distinct and painful possibilities to consider.

 One, that if you don’t take care of yourself, your child will lose the only safety blanket they could possibly keep while moving.
 Two, you will become much shorter with them, potentially very irate with them, and they will not be able to tolerate their negative emotions when moving as a result.
 This will only lead to heightened anxiety and bad feelings whenever a new move is booked.
 So, the process begins with you.
+Prepare them in advance of this time of change.
 Take care of yourself, and you will also take care of your children during this stressful time.

 Communicate With Them